Loading...

 Understanding Chronic Kidney Disease: An Overview

-Chronic kidney disease also leads to renal failure, termed End Stage Renal Disease (ESRD).
-The other complications of CKD also include anaemia, bone loss, and electrolyte imbalances that poorly affect the quality of life.
-The treatment for end-stage renal disease involves dialysis and kidney transplant surgery.
+Chronic kidney disease also leads to renal failure.
+It is termed as End Stage Renal Disease (ESRD).
+Anaemia, bone loss, and electrolyte imbalances are other complications.

 What is Chronic Kidney Disease?